CllsPy/Journaling/README.md

 * Learnt that Gaussian Distribution is Key for ML
 * Mean and Variance are basic and important concepts for ML

+* Ranking Matrix are important because we can use less data to learn.

 Vocab

 * CLT: Assumption that the sample  is a normal distribution